 - You can book a careers appointment with Marina Matosic, a specialist careers adviser, to get advice on aligning career goals with a mental health condition.
 Appointments can be booked by phoning 0161 247 3483 or visiting the Employability Hub in the Business School.

-- You can access our free guide on Careers Advice for Disabled Students and Graduates, which contains links for mental health issues, as well as other disability resources.
+- You can access our guide on Careers Advice for Disabled Students and Graduates, which contains links for mental health issues, as well as other disability resources.

 - Keep an eye out for careers workshops relating to mental health and disability on My Career Hub.